 - Have you implemented 2 Factor Authentication?

-Your ability to stay informed about changing trends in cyber security cases and statistics will help you take informed decisions to protect yourself.
+Your ability to stay informed about changing trends and statistics will help you make informed decisions.

 Suffice to write, educate yourself,

 - how to safely protect your system at the local level

 A Trojan or Trojan horse is a seemingly harmless program or file which you install or run on your computer after you have been duped by a hacker.
 Following installation or use, a Trojan will activate a backdoor exploit tool through which a hacker can monitor your computer remotely.A Trojan usually attaches itself to your favorite computer software or mobile phone app that has been cracked, or it may come with mail attachments and other file types.
 It may also get access to your computer when

 A very fundamental fact you need to know is that most malware will involve some kind of remote installation of code using a Trojan.

 Most Trojans will get access to your computer through,

 - hacked software installations

 - mail attachments

 The remote hacker will successfully install a Trojan onto your computer depending on how fertile the ground is on your digital equipment.